 You see there is no one size fits all when it comes to the sport.
 A soccer player will have different goals than a judoka, right?

 In the article published by Mike Yetter from the University of Pennsylvania, they assessed the effects of heavy back squats performed just 4 minutes before multiple 40-meters sprint trials.

 The results showed a significant increase in speed (and what amazes me the most was the results came after just 4-minutes).

 Not 4 weeks or 4 days… 4 minutes.

 Please note that it was done by highly trained athletes with almost maximum load.
 But still.
 For speed, squats are king.

 So from a practical perspective, using heavy squats can be part of your main performance training, as well as a warm-up.

-Another study done by Jeffrey M McBride from Appalachian State University, North Carolina, assessed how heavy-load squats affect sprinting in comparison with jumps.
+In another randomized control trial written by Jeffrey M McBride, Ph.D., from Appalachian State University in North Carolina, the researcher assessed how heavy-load squats affect sprinting in comparison with jumps.

 (Again, a study was done by elite football athletes with a maximum load).